Gasthaus Sonne (Winterthur): 19th and 20th centuries

+Vitodurania and Vito-Haus zur Sonne

-The Winterthur Mittelschulverbindung Vitodurania, founded in 1863, used the «Sonne» since 1892 as the headquarters.
-The Altherrenverband of this connection founded the association Vito-Haus to the sun in 1999, who bought the building in the same year and has managed since then.
+The Winterthur Mittelschulverbindung Vitodurania, a student fraternity founded in 1863, began using the Sonne as its regular meeting place in 1892, with a brief interruption between June 1896 and January 1898.
+The Altherrenverband (alumni association) of this fraternity founded the association Vito-Haus zur Sonne in 1999; the association bought the building the same year and has managed it since.